In 2020, the coronavirus pandemic introduced Americans to many changes. One of them was adopting virtual hearings in court.

 Like in-person hearings, all legal matters requiring a court reporter or legal transcription service are recorded and available for review.

-When government authorities decided to temporarily halt court proceedings during the COVID-19 pandemic, court administrators began to evaluate how to hold court action.
+When government authorities temporarily halted court proceedings during the COVID-19 pandemic, court administrators began to evaluate how to proceed with court action.

-On March 29, 2020 the United States Judicial Conference granted the chief judge in each federal jurisdiction the right to allow video teleconferencing.
+On March 29, 2020, the United States Judicial Conference granted the chief judge in each federal jurisdiction the right to allow video teleconferencing.
 Almost every state court also addressed the issue.
-While the federal courts in Western District in Tennessee decided to allow virtual hearings, all jury trials are continued until April 30, 2021.

 How Do Virtual Court Hearings Work?